zayneeh/Risk-Analyzer/README.md

 # Risk-Analyzer

 **VisaCompanion** is a local tool that helps legal professionals and EB-1A petitioners identify weaknesses in their immigration petition drafts before submission.
-It simulates a USCIS adjudicator’s feedback using a lightweight open-source language model — **DeepSeek LLM 7B** — running locally via **Ollama**.
+It simulates a USCIS adjudicator’s feedback using a lightweight open-source language model — **mistral** — running locally via **Ollama**.

 ---